The Science Behind Bōshi Nanofiber Skincare Technology

 Here’s how we can work together to launch your own custom product with Bōshi nanofibers.

 Many polymers can be electrospun.
-For the cosmetic products we are developing, we are focusing on natural water soluble polymers, such as Pullulan, Dextran, Sodium Hyaluronate (HA), or Collagen.
-Synthetic polymers such as polyvinylpyrrolidone and poly(ethylene oxide) may also be used.
+For the cosmetic products we are developing, we are focusing on natural, water-soluble polymers, specifically Pullulan and Sodium Hyaluronate (HA).

 Bōshi nanofiber masks have a higher concentration of active ingredients, providing a more effective delivery system compared to traditional nonwoven masks.

-The amount of water used with the nano drops will affect the viscosity as well as the concentration of the active ingredient(s) in the dissolved solution.
-In order to have the best possible experience using Bōshi products, you should use the recommended amount of water, typically 8-10 drops for a nano drop.
-For nanostrips, simply wetting the face or intended application area will provide enough water to dissolve the nanostrip.
+The amount of water used with the nanodrops will affect the viscosity as well as the concentration of the active ingredient(s) in the dissolved solution.
+In order to have the best possible experience using Bōshi products, you should use the recommended amount of water, typically 8-10 drops for a nanodrop.

 While the FDA does not define nanotechnology, in their guidance document they reference the definition adopted by the National Nanotechnology Initiative Program, which defines nanotechnology as “the understanding and control of matter at dimensions between approximately 1 and 100 nanometers, where unique phenomena enable novel applications”.
 Bōshi nanofibers have diameters of greater than 100 nm and less than ~1 micron, so while they are considered nanofibers according to industry accepted definitions, they would not fall into the category of nanotechnology.
 Link to full document.